The Swinging Balance

 Sometimes you feel like your body is filling the whole room.
 Sometimes it feels really small.
 Sometimes it seems to be nothing but pain, other times it seems to disappear.
 It can do all kinds of things.
 Just think of it as the various distortions things go through as you’re learning how to settle down.
 And to emphasize that point of balance, when people would get to the point where the breath was still, Ajaan Fuang would have them focus on the sense of warmth in the body, the fire property.
 Then from there, on the coolness, the liquid property.
 Then the earth property, which was the solidity.
 And then he’d say, try to bring all these things into balance so it’s not too hot, not too cold, not too heavy, not too light; try to find a sense of balance.
 Then, when you can maintain that, you’ve really mastered concentration.

 This is where you can settle down.
 The mind doesn’t have to wander around so much.
-And that reduces a lot of its suffering right there.
+That reduces a lot of its suffering right there.
 The Pali term for wandering around is samsara.
 Sometimes we think of samsara as a place, but it’s not really a place, it’s a process the mind does.
 It’s looking for happiness but hasn’t found anything solid, so it keeps wandering.
 It tries to settle down here but it can’t stay here.
 It has to move on to something else, can’t stay there, either.
 It’s constantly on the move.
 As we’re meditating, we’re trying to find a home, a place where the mind can settle down at least long enough so that it can look into itself to see, well, what is this arrow of craving, what is this arrow of clinging?
 What is the ignorance that keeps us suffering?

-This is basically the good news of the Buddha’s teachings, which is that the suffering comes from within, which means that we can cure it.
+This is basically the good news of the Buddha’s teachings, that the suffering comes from within, which means that we can cure it.
 If suffering were totally caused by outside circumstances, we’d be victims, and there’d be nothing we could do about it.
 But because the primary causes are inside, then once you get the mind to settle down and you’re in the present moment, you can look inside and figure things out: In what ways are your intentions unskillful?
 In what way is how you look at things unskillful?
 How can you change those ways so that you’re not constantly primed to suffer all the time?
-And as you dig down through those habits, you find—as you clear them away, straighten things out inside—that there really is a happiness that doesn’t require any work at all.
+As you dig down through those habits, you find—as you clear them away, straighten things out inside—that there really is a happiness that doesn’t require any work at all.
 It’s just there.
 That’s where the wandering stops.

 So as you’re practicing, accept the fact that there will be some swings in the balance.
 But eventually that balance will come to a point of equilibrium and, at the point of equilibrium, things open up, and you actually go beyond the equilibrium.
 But this is the first step in the direction for happiness that really is satisfying, that really doesn’t require any more work, any more wandering around at all.
 That’s what the Buddha teaches, and he teaches it as a challenge.
 He said there is this possibility for true happiness.
 It’s something human beings can attain.
-And so it’s up to us to decide whether we’re ready for that challenge, whether we’re interested in the possibility of a happiness that’s totally true, totally free.
+So it’s up to us to decide whether we’re ready for that challenge, whether we’re interested in the possibility of a happiness that’s totally true, totally free.

 As the Buddha once said, if you could make a deal that people would come and stab you with 300 spears a day—100 in the morning, 100 at noon, 100 in the evening—for100 years, with the guarantee that at the end of the hundred years you to get awakening: If you could make that deal, it would be worth it.
 And when you attained awakening, you wouldn’t think that you had attained it with suffering.
 The awakening would be accompanied by joy.
 The happiness he promises is that amazing.